sflavelle/writing/Begin Again/Chapters/Part 3/05 The Morning After/3 More Phone Calls.md

 "Hi Lorne, no she isn't here."

 "Hey-- wh-- What the _fuck_, Remo?!
 I haven't even said anything!"

 "Sorry.
 Yeah er, I'm at Eight's and I overheard him talking to you before."

 "Well gee, thanks."
 The unexpected reply had made the inkling a bit tetchy.
-"Well, any ideas?"
+"It was worth a shot.
+I'll be in touch."

+Hanging up the phone, Lorne resolved to get in touch with Callie and Marie when she got home.